-- our financial and operating performance, measured by attainment of specific strategic objectives and operating results; - the duties, responsibilities and performance of each executive officer; - historical cash and equity compensation levels; and - comparative industry market data to assess compensation competitiveness.
+- the Company's financial and operating performance, measured by attainment of specific strategic objectives and operating results; - the duties, responsibilities and performance of each executive officer; - historical cash and equity compensation levels; and - comparative industry market data to assess compensation competitiveness.

 With respect to comparative industry data, the Compensation Committee reviews executive salaries and evaluates compensation structures and the financial performance of comparable companies in a designated peer group established by the Compensation Committee.
 The peer group used for comparison purposes is primarily comprised of public companies in the banking industry that are similar in size with similar market capitalizations and other characteristics.
-In 2010, the Compensation Committee selected 12 companies for analysis of their financial performance and compensation structures.
-These companies include: Access Bank, Eagle Bank, F&M Bank Corp., Fauquier Bankshares, First National Corporation, Middleburg Financial Corporation, Monarch Bank, Pinnacle Bank, Potomac Bankshares, Summit Financial Group, Valley Bank and Village Bank.
-The financial metrics used by the Compensation Committee to evaluate our performance and the performance of peer companies included revenue growth, return on assets and return on equity.
+In 2012, the Compensation Committee selected 26 companies for analysis of their financial performance and compensation structures.
+These companies include: Access National, Alliance Bankshares, American National, Annapolis Bancorp, BCSB Bancorp, C&F Financial, F&M Bank Corp., Fauquier Bankshares, First Century Bankshares, First National Corporation, First Sentry Bancshares, High Point Bank, Highlands Bankshares, Middleburg Financial, Monarch Financial Holdings, MVB Financial, New Century Bancorp, Old Line Bancshares, Old Point Financial, Pinnacle Bankshares, Potomac Bancshares, Southern National Bancorp of VA, Tri-County Financial, Uwharrie Capital, Valley Financial and WashingtonFirst Bankshares.
+The financial metrics used by the Compensation Committee to evaluate the Company's performance and the performance of peer companies included revenue growth, return on assets and return on equity.

 Components of Executive Compensation.
 The components of the executive compensation program included base annual salary, annual cash incentive payments in the form of bonuses and long-term incentives through equity compensation under the Company's Stock Incentive Plan.
-The Company provides retirement benefits through a noncontributory pension plan and a 401(k) savings plan.
-The

-Company also provides health and welfare benefits that include participation in health, dental and vision plans and various insurance plans, including disability and life insurance.
+The Company provides retirement benefits through a 401(k) savings plan.
+The Company also provides health and welfare benefits that include participation in health, dental and vision plans and various insurance plans, including disability and life insurance.

 Each of the components of executive compensation is designed to reward and provide incentives to executive officers consistent with the Company's overall policies and principles on executive compensation.
 These components and the rationale and methodology for each are described below.
-Specific information on the amounts and types of compensation earned by the named executive officers during 2010 can be found in the "Summary Compensation Table" and other tables and narrative disclosures following this discussion.
+Specific information on the amounts and types of compensation earned by the named executive officers during 2012 can be found in the "Summary Compensation Table" and other tables and narrative disclosures following this discussion.